edreisMD/Altopilot/README.md

 Start by publishing your model, testing the models "Alt" there or contributing to the project's development.

+### Try the models "Alt" there

+Follow this link to download the extension.

 ### 💡 Add your model